 Have you been hurt at work and the insurance adjuster assigned a nurse case manager to accompany you to your medical appointments?

-We represented a worker who had a nurse case manager attend all doctor’s appointments with him.
 A nurse case manager is a nurse who is supposed to take a look at a worker’s compensation claim from a broad view, considering both the medical and legal aspects of the case.
 Some of the duties of a nurse case manager include:

-- Act as a liaison between the injured worker, medical provider, employer and workers’ comp benefit provider.
+- act as a liaison between the injured worker, medical provider, employer and workers’ comp benefit provider

-- Ensure the doctor keeps the employer/insurance agency informed of recommendations including work restrictions.
+- ensure the doctor keeps the employer/insurance agency informed of recommendations including work restrictions

-- Help facilitate care suggested by the medical provider.
+- help facilitate care suggested by the medical provider.

+We represented a worker who had a nurse case manager attend all doctor’s appointments with him.
+Before the nurse case manager’s involvement, the injured worker felt like he had a good relationship with the doctor that was treating him.
 Once the nurse got involved, the client felt that the doctor treated him differently and that the nurse controlled the medical visits.
-The doctor would defer to the nurse regarding treatment choices, such as authorizing an MRI and even the PPI.
+The doctor would defer to the nurse regarding treatment choices, such as authorizing an MRI and even the Permanent Partial Impairment (PPI) rating.

 If you have a situation where a nurse case manager is controlling your medical care, we can help.
 Call us at (317) 569-9644.
-Don’t let a nurse case manager impact your medical care, get the treatment and rehabilitation you deserve.
+Don’t let a nurse case manager impact your medical care.
+Get the treatment and rehabilitation you deserve.